Britain says welcomes Chinese yuan into IMF currency basket

 “This move appropriately reflects the growing use of the renminbi in the global trade and financial system,” a Treasury spokeswoman said, adding it underlined why Britain should continue to deepen its ties with China.

-China's currency CNH=CNY= will have a weighting of 10.9 percent in the IMF's basket.
-Sterling's GBP= weighting will be cut to 8.1 percent from 11.3 percent.
+China’s currency will have a weighting of 10.9 percent in the IMF’s basket.
+Sterling’s weighting will be cut to 8.1 percent from 11.3 percent.

 Reporting by Andy Bruce; Editing by Richard Balmforth